JSK Mantanani Island Resorts is a tropical oasis with sandy beaches, emerald waters, and azure skies that offer an ideal escape and vacation.

-Explore the scenic points of the island such as the Dragon’s Tail, Lingisan Cave, Mantanani Kecil, Blue Tears, Corals, our mesmerising sunset view, and more!
+Choose from our selection of Premium Sea View Villas and Deluxe Rooms to explore the scenic points of the island such as the Dragon’s Tail, Lingisan Cave, Mantanani Kecil, Blue Tears, Corals, our mesmerising sunset view, and more!

 JSK Mantanani Island Resorts is located at Mantanani Besar Island, one of the three islands that make up the main island of Mantanani.
-Our main jetty is located just around 100KM away from the Kota Kinabalu International Airport (KKIA).
-From there, it will take a 45 minute speedboat ride to reach our resort.

 Mantanani Island (Pulau Mantanani in Malay) is made up of three islands – Pulau Mantanani Besar, Pulau Mantanani Kecil and Pulau Lingisan.
 It is well known for its recreational diving activities, dugong sightings, and the Usukan shipwreck diving sites dating from World War II.